bvinc/gflux/README.md

 fn connect_clicked<F: Fn(&Self) + 'static>(&self, f: F) -> SignalHandlerId
 ```

-Do you see that `'static` lifetime bound?
-This means that the callback function provided can only capture static references.
+The `'static` lifetime bound means that the callback function provided can only capture static references.
 This makes sense, because a GTK Button is a reference counted object that might live beyond the current stack frame.
 But I believe this is the single greatest source of difficulty of GTK in rust.

 There are usually 3 ways to handle this:
 * Wrap your application state in `Rc<RefCell<T>>`.
 This works when your application state is simple.
 For complex applications, you don't want every widget to be aware of your entire application state.
 This means you end up putting `Rc<RefCell<T>>` all over your application state.
 This gets unmanageable.